jespino/django-sr/README.rst

 Configuration
 -------------

-Add the sr app to your installed apps and define your settings SR variable as a dictionary.
+Add the sr app to your installed apps and define your settings :code:`SR` variable as a dictionary.

 Example::